 It’s hard to have a favorite Black History Month picture book list without including Faith Ringgold’s Tar Beach.

-Our lesson takes the book’s heroine, Cassie, on a journey over the Harlem rooftops created with paper and pastels.
+This lesson takes the book’s heroine, Cassie, on a journey over the Harlem rooftops created with paper and pastels.
+This lesson is available in the Sparklers’ Club in the Black History Month bundle.

 The Tar Beach project and book is perfect for ages 7-10.